akashp1712/ml-akash/glossary.md

 e.g., By combining multiple features into one using dimensionality reduction.

+- **Fitness function**<br/>
+Fitness function or Utility function measures how good your model is.

 - **Hierarchical clusterin algorithm:**<br/>
 It is an Unsupervised learning technique, It subdivides each group into smaller group.<br/>

+- **Instance-based learning**<br/>
+In this kind of learning, The system learns the example, then generalizes to new cases by using a similarity measure to compare them to the learned examples.

 - **Novelty detection**<br/>